zskyfly/twitter/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - *Twitter Hamburger Redux*

-Time spent: **X** hours spent in total
+Time spent: **16** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Hamburger menu
+- [x] Hamburger menu
    - [x] Dragging anywhere in the view should reveal the menu.
-   - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [x] The menu should include links to your profile, the home timeline, and the mentions view.
    - [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
-- [ ] Profile page
+- [x] Profile page
-   - [ ] Contains the user header view
+   - [x] Contains the user header view
-   - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+   - [x] Contains a section with the users basic stats: # tweets, # following, # followers
-- [ ] Home Timeline
+- [x] Home Timeline
-   - [ ] Tapping on a user image should bring up that user's profile page
+   - [x] Tapping on a user image should bring up that user's profile page

 The following **optional** features are implemented: